 WHERE TO PADDLE

-There are numerous facilities across the Heritage Area that provide access to lakes and the Schuylkill.
+In addition to the Schuylkill River, there are numerous facilities across the Heritage Area that provide access to lakes.
 French Creek, Tuscarora, and Locust Lake State Parks have lakes of varying sizes for flatwater paddling.
 Canoes, rowboats, and pedalboats can be rented at these facilities.
 Blue Marsh Recreation Area is a favorite flat water boating facility in the Western Berks region.

 For those seeking a little more movement, several of the river's tributaries are navigable seasonally.
 Please note that the tributaries can be narrow, fast moving and more challenging than the river itself.
 These sections are recommended for experienced paddlers only.
 Many of the tributaries lack public access points.
 Please do no trespass on private property while putting in or taking out.
 SRHA advises you to access the river and its tributaries only at marked locations.